Are most academic departments, schools, and colleges of Criminology or Criminal Justice cop shops?

 Many academic departments (schools and colleges) of Criminology and Criminal Justice, at least in the United States, are often disparagingly called “cop shops.”
 What does this mean?
 This label is often affixed to academic units that are disproportionately staffed by instructors and professors who are former criminal justice practitioners (here after practitioners), and there is a belief that this situation has a negative effect on pedagogy, scholarship, and organizational culture.
 Let’s examine this claim a little more closely.

-Although learned organizations like the American Society of Criminology and the Academy of Criminal Justice Sciences ask their members to indicate where they work and their highest level of education, there is no publicly available data base that contains data about the careers or professional backgrounds of individuals who work as criminology and criminal justice instructors or professors.
+Although learned organizations like the American Society of Criminology and the Academy of Criminal Justice Sciences ask their members to indicate where they work and their highest level of education, there is no publicly available data base that contains statistics about the careers or professional backgrounds of men and women who work as criminology and criminal justice instructors or professors.

 Also, given the frequency of the cop shop complaint, and with the exception of a scholarly article by Garner and Lyons (2016), and Johnson’s edited book on correctional professionals (2012), that have transitioned to academic jobs, it’s rather perplexing that hardly any scholarship has been produced that examines this question.